-The Corporate Governance Group has responsibility for overseeing the annual review of the governance framework, providing evidence of conformity, as outlined in the Council's Code of Governance and the preparation of this Annual Governance Statement.
+The Corporate Leadership Team has responsibility for overseeing the annual review of the governance framework, providing evidence of conformity, as outlined in the Council's Code of Governance and the preparation of this Annual Governance Statement.

-The results of the annual review of the effectiveness of the key elements of the Council's governance processes during 2022-23 are set out in the table below.
+The results of the annual review of the effectiveness of the key elements of the Council's governance processes during 2023/24 are set out in the table below.

-Principle Assurances received Assessment of the effectiveness of key elements of the Council's Governance processes during 2022-23 A. Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law Officers Code of Conduct Code of Conduct for Councillors and Co-opted Members Protocol on Councillor / Officer relations Proper Officer appointments Standards Committee Disciplinary Policy Anti-fraud, bribery & corruption policy and strategy Confidential Reporting (Whistleblowing Policy) Anti-money Laundering Policy Corporate Complaints procedure Constitution The Standards committee met once in the year to consider the outcomes of investigations of complaints about councillors and co-opted members, relating to the past year.
-The standards sub-committee met twice during the year (having not met since September 2016) to hear two separate complaints about two councillors; the minutes of both those meetings have been published.
-The conduct of Councillors is monitored throughout the year by the Monitoring Officer and an annual report on the outcomes of complaints will be presented to the Standards Committee in September 2023.
-The new LGA Code of Conduct was adopted by the Council during 2022/23.
-This requires all councillors to confirm their agreement to the code of conduct and that they will agree to any recommendations of the Monitoring Officer.
+Principle Assurances received Assessment of the effectiveness of key elements of the Council's Governance processes during 2023/24 A. Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law Officers Code of Conduct Code of Conduct for Councillors and Co-opted Members Protocol on Councillor / Officer relations Proper Officer appointments Standards Committee Disciplinary Policy Anti-fraud, bribery & corruption policy and strategy Confidential Reporting (Whistleblowing Policy) Anti-money Laundering Policy Corporate Complaints procedure The Standards committee met once in the year to consider the outcomes of investigations of complaints about councillors and co-opted members, relating to the past year.
+The conduct of Councillors is monitored throughout the year by the Monitoring Officer and an annual report on the outcomes of complaints will be presented to the Standards Committee in September 2024.

-Corporate Peer Challenge Review An Internal Audit report on Members' declarations of interests, gifts and hospitality confirmed that adequate arrangements are in place.
-Such interests, gifts and hospitality continue to be published online and members declare any disclosable pecuniary interests.
 An Annual Fraud Report has been produced by the Head of Internal Audit, Risk and Insurance which demonstrates the work that the Council has undertaken in the preceding year to tackle identified instances of fraud and whistleblowing allegations and to highlight the proactive levels of work being undertaken.
 This is presented to the Audit Committee in July of each year.
-An appendix to this report is an assessment against the "Fighting Fraud and Corruption Locally Checklist" developed by CIPFA (Chartered Institute of Public Finance and Accountancy).
+An appendix to this report is an assessment against Constitution the "Fighting Fraud and Corruption Locally

+Corporate Peer Challenge Review Checklist" developed by CIPFA (Chartered Institute of Public Finance and Accountancy).
 The outcomes of complaints investigations regarding service delivery have been reported to the Cabinet at quarterly intervals throughout the year.
 The Corporate Leadership Team has consulted with the Monitoring Officer as and when it considers that advice is required to ensure that the Council's decisions accord with the law and Council's constitution.
 The Council's constitution has been reviewed by the Constitution Working Party.
 Various amendments to the constitution were undertaken during the last municipal year (including the scheme of delegation) and further reviews will continue to be undertaken on an annual basis to improve the efficacy and robustness of the constitution so that it evolves year on year in support of the council's vision of an Ambitious Stockport.
 The Council has a robust process for dealing with whistleblowing issues supported by a clear and concise policy.
-The Anti-money Laundering Policy has been revised and updated in line with best practice and to reflect the updated requirements as set out in the Money Laundering Regulations 2017.
+The Anti-money Laundering Policy contains the requirements as set out in the Money Laundering Regulations 2017.
 Regular updates on the number and types of complaints received by the Council are reported and discussed by Corporate, Resource Management & Governance (CRMG) Scrutiny Committee.

-B. Ensuring openness and comprehensive Online, including the Council Website, Twitter, You Tube and Facebook All Committee meetings have been held in public unless legislation prevents this or allows them not stakeholder engagement Consultations including Have your say (Council website) to be and there is considered to be good reason to hold the meeting in private.
-Webcasts All meeting dates, agendas and minutes have been published in accordance with legislation and Area Committees are available online and in local libraries.
-Joint committees The Council webcasts its meetings throughout the Neighbourhood Forums year at http:stockport.public-i.tv/core/portal/home Corporate complaints procedure The Council Plan has been published on the Council website.
-Council priorities and spending Our Stockport Conversation - part of large-scale engagement to develop the One Stockport Borough Plan (published June 2021) plans are published in the Council newspaper 'the Review' which is sent annually to all households, with electronic bulletins emailed to subscribers on
+Ensuring openness and comprehensive stakeholder engagement

+Online, including the Council Website, Twitter, You Tube and Facebook

+Consultations including Have your say (Council website)